This Diamond Education defines the four most essential characteristics of diamond along with tips for its care.

 The term VS is used for diamonds in which it is difficult for a qualified observer, under observation conditions as described, to find either a few somewhat larger internal characteristics or several very small ones

 The term SI is used for diamonds in which a qualified observer may, without difficulty, under observation conditions as described, find internal characteristics.
 Further, there may only occur single finish faults of an insignificant kind

-Diamonds occur naturally in a wide variety of colours.
-White diamonds are graded alphabetically from D to Z according to a white colour scale.
-The letter D is the most colourless diamond and appears white.
+Diamonds occur naturally in a wide variety of colors.
+White diamonds are graded alphabetically from D to Z according to a white color scale.
+The letter D is the most colorless diamond and appears white.
 An increasing amount of pale yellow tint is present as the letters progress from D towards Z